What to know about one of Google’s newest projects.

 AMP sites are fast, and the tech is coming on strong.
 Whether or not you should adopt it now depends on several factors, the most important of which is the flavor of site you operate and what kind of AMP support exists for it.
 Speed doesn’t mean much without functionality, after all.

-If you’re not ready to fully adopt AMP right now—and, unless you’re purely a news site, it’s probably smart to hold off—you should at least begin experimenting with it, preferably on pages that aren’t part of your core site, like landing pages for marketing initiatives.
+If you’re not ready to fully adopt AMP right now, you should at least begin experimenting with it, preferably on pages that aren’t part of your core site, like landing pages for marketing initiatives.